theory/justatheory/content/post/postgres/mini-summit-four.md

     the TLEs themselves are in a table.
 When you do a `CREATE EXTENSION` it gets loaded from that particular table.

-*   David Christensen: Right, and when you do a pg_dump you make suer that table was dumped to the dump file.
+*   David G. Johnson: Right, and when you do a pg_dump you make suer that table was dumped to the dump file.

 *   Jonathan Katz: Yes.
 But this is a key thing that we we had to make sure